-- Removal of invasive alien species from current and past restoration plots using chainsaws, machetes, up-rooters and manual labour. - Propagate endemic and native species in the insitu plant nursery. - Plant endemic and native saplings in high density in restoration plots. - Eliminate the highly invasive la coqueluche (Millettia pinnatta) along 1 km of the Anse Quitor River.
+- Removal of invasive alien species from current and past restoration plots using chainsaws, machetes, up-rooters and manual labour. - Propagate and plant endemic and native seedlings in high density in restoration plots. - Eliminate the invasive la coqueluche (Milletia pongamia) along 1 km of the Anse Quitor River.